isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 Transitive {A} _≈_ = {x y z : A} → x ≈ y → y ≈ z → x ≈ z
 ```

-Giving the counterexample is easy, since we already have a proof `2≠3`.
+Giving the counterexample is easy, since we already have a proof `def:2≠3`.
 Given a
-hypothetical `≢-trans`, we could combine this with `sym 3≠2`, to get a proof
+hypothetical `def:≢-trans`, we could combine this with `sym 3≠2`, to get a proof
 that `2 ≢ 2`.
 Such a thing is in direct contradiction with `refl : 2 ≡ 2`, and
 thus we are done: